American women in World War II: Home front

 Some women indeed chose more traditional female jobs such as sewing aircraft upholstery or painting radium on tiny measurements so that pilots could see the instrument panel in the dark.
 And yet many others, maybe more adventurous, chose to run massive hydraulic presses that cut metal parts while others used cranes to move bulky plane parts from one end of the factory to the other.
 They even had women inspectors to ensure any necessary adjustments were made before the planes were flown out to war often by female pilots.
 The majority of the planes they built were either large bombers or small fighters.

 Although most Americans were reluctant to allow women into traditionally male jobs, women proved that they could not only do the job but in some instances, they did it better than their male counterparts.
 For example, women in general paid more attention to detail.
-As the foreman of California Consolidated Aircraft once told the Saturday Evening Post, “Nothing gets by them unless it's right."
+As the foreman of California Consolidated Aircraft once told the Saturday Evening Post, "Nothing gets by them unless it's right."
 The United States Department of Labor even states that when examining the number of holes drilled per day in the aircraft manufacturing industry, a man drilled 650 holes per day while a woman drilled 1,000 holes per day.

+Two years after Pearl Harbor, some 475,000 women were working in aircraft factories - which, by comparison, was almost five times as many as ever joined the Women's Army Corps.

 Other industries that women entered were the metal industry, steel industry, shipbuilding industry, and automobile industry.
 Women also worked in plants where bombs, weaponry, and aircraft were made.